sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

           import pykneer_io
           ```
           and not `from pykneer import pykneer_io as io`
+        - Cut/paste the new function back to the folder containing source code

     2. With installation of pyKNEEr release I am working on: